 If your outdoor space is lacking in autumn interest, a container potted up with autumn-flowering plants is a quick way to give it a lift.

-On top of the autumnal colour provided by deciduous shrubs and trees, there are lots of perennials that reach their peak display in autumn, including dahlias, sedums, rudbeckias and Michaelmas daisies.
+On top of the autumnal colour provided by deciduous trees and shrubs, there are lots of perennials that reach their peak display in autumn, including dahlias, sedums, rudbeckias and asters (Michaelmas daisies).

 Don't forget, the pot or container you choose can be just as important as the plants you grow in it – check out these rustic upcycled garden containers.

 Get started with these pot and container ideas for autumn colour.

 Bee-friendly combinations are a good source of nectar and pollen for pollinators.
 The purple sedum provides beautiful contrast with the foliage and flowers of the agastache and veronica.

 Festuca, rudbeckia and eucalyptus

 Evergreens play a large role in this container, with the snow gum forming the backbone of the pot and the blue fescue bringing some texture.
 Rudbeckias lighten everything up.